8 minute read

 5. Improved employee experience: all documents in one place

-6. Payslips available 24/7: anytime, anywhere from any connected device
+6. Payslips available 24/7: anytime, anywhere, from any connected device

 7. Available to all employees: temporary workers, office staff, remote staff, students and pensioners